 - A beginner, either an adult or a teenager, who wants to learn basic Mandarin without incurring hefty fees.

 - Someone who wants to learn Mandarin on his/her own.
-You cannot master pinyin (the spelling sound) on you own as you need a teacher to guide you on your pronunciation.
+You cannot master Pinyin on you own as you need a teacher to guide you on your pronunciation.
 Once you have learnt pinyin in this course, you will differentiate the similar sounds in Mandarin and avoid making embarrassing mistakes that are common for foreigners as they are new to a tonal language like Mandarin.

 - Someone who is busy and so a Learning Management System (LMS) is good as you can spend your idle time learning Mandarin.
 Examples of idle time are taking the subway, waiting for someone etc.

-- Chinese Singaporeans who want to communiate effectively with Mainland Chinese or speak with their children/grandchildren to help them improve their Mandarin.
+- Chinese Singaporeans who want to communicate effectively with Mainland Chinese or speak with their children/grandchildren to help them improve their Mandarin.

 - Learning Management System (LMS) is a software application for automation and delivery of educational courses and the Instructor is supported with tools in administration, tracking, reporting etc.